 New York isn’t the only state where proposed laws aimed at distracted pedestrians or bikers are in play.
 Oregon and California are considering bills aimed at increasing safety as well.

-Clearly there is a major difference between being distracted while driving a motor vehicle that weights several thousand pounds, on the one hand, and riding a bike or walking, on the other.
+Clearly there is a major difference between being distracted while driving a motor vehicle that weighs several thousand pounds, on the one hand, and riding a bike or walking, on the other.
 It also true, however, that safety on streets and highways is everyone’s common responsibility.